What is ASU Online?

 ASU Online classes are compressed into two, 7.5-week sessions during the spring and fall semesters, and 6-week sessions during summer.
 They operate on a different calendar than traditional on-campus courses, which are 15 weeks in length.

 “While digital immersion courses are condensed to 7.5 week sessions, students are not completing 4–5 courses at a time as they may during a campus immersion course,” said Sarah Shipp, senior program manager for EdPlus at ASU.
 “This gives students the opportunity to focus on 1–3 classes each session, while still completing their degree at a similar pace.”

-ASU Online classes take place in Canvas, one of the world’s fastest growing learning management systems.
-The platform enables students to access coursework and complete assignments on almost any device, from any location around the world, whenever it’s convenient for their schedules.
+Online courses take place in Canvas, one of the world’s fastest growing learning management systems.
+The platform enables students to access coursework and complete assignments on almost any device, from nearly any location around the world, whenever it’s convenient for their schedules.